 M. Elaine Walton, Psy.D.Director of the Women’s Resource Center

-Elaine is the director of the Women’s Resource Center and also serves as a staff psychologist at APU’s University Counseling Center.
-In addition to providing therapy and teaching on campus, she conducts seminars and workshops on women’s issues, empowering women for success, faith and domestic violence, African-American college students, and professional ethics.
+Elaine is the director of the Women’s Resource Center and also served as a staff psychologist at APU’s University Counseling Center.
+In addition to teaching on campus, she conducts seminars and workshops on women’s issues, empowering women for success, faith and domestic violence, African-American college students, and professional ethics.